menu

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Montauk has relatively fewer families with younger children, and/or college students.
 Combined, this makes Montauk a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-One of the nice things about Montauk is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Montauk is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The per capita income in Montauk in 2022 was $86,607, which is wealthy relative to New York and the nation.
 This equates to an annual income of $346,428 for a family of four.
 However, Montauk contains both very wealthy and poor people as well.